 Composition: Seltzer water is the most basic form of carbonated water available.
-Unless it is artificially flavored, it is made up of nothing but water and carbon dioxide.
+Unless artificially flavored, it’s made up of nothing but water and carbon dioxide.

-Characteristics: Seltzer is artificially carbonated, and because it does not have a high mineral content, it does not have any particular taste.
+Characteristics: Seltzer is artificially carbonated.
+Because it doesn’t have a high mineral content, it has no particular taste.

-Composition: Club soda contains water, carbon dioxide, and certain sodium salts, including sodium bicarbonate, in order to mimic the flavor of natural mineral water.
+Composition: Club soda contains water, carbon dioxide, and certain sodium salts in order to mimic the flavor of natural mineral water.

-Characteristics: Club soda is artificially carbonated, and because of its high sodium content it may have a slightly stronger taste than plain seltzer water.
+Characteristics: Club soda is artificially carbonated.
+Because of its high sodium content, it may have a slightly stronger taste than plain seltzer water.

-Uses: Club soda can be enjoyed on its own, though it is commonly used as a mixer for your favorite cocktails.
+Uses: Club soda can be enjoyed on its own, though it’s commonly used as a mixer for your favorite cocktails.